 Another F-5A model was made from again the ESCI kit.
-Assembly was similar.
-The leading edge slats, which are separate parts, were drooped a bit down.

 This model was to be finished in a Philippines Air Force F-5A with a camouflage scheme.
 Many decals came from the AZTEC set 72050.
 It was a bit difficult to determine the colours as later on aircraft had low visibility black outlined national markings.

-I used these acryllic colours:
+I used these acrylic colours:

 On the real F-5 Philippines aircraft

 many variations in schemes are seen.
 I used a photo of one particular aircraft.

 This F-5A is typical of the 1970s as e.g used by the 6th Tactical Fighter Squadron of the Philippines Air Force.